Distributed Stochastic Proximal Algorithm on Riemannian Submanifolds for Weakly-convex Functions: Distributed Riemannian Stochastic Proximal Algorithm

 \subsection{The Algorithm Framework}

-To solve the problem, we draw inspiration from the Euclidean stochastic one-sided model in \cite{doi:10.1137/18M1178244, davis2020} to design the algorithm.
-The stochastic model can provide approximations of the expectation-valued functions $f_i(X)$ at the current iteration, for example, the stochastic (sub)gradients are sampled through a linear approximation model.
+To solve the problem, we adopt the stochastic one-sided model framework of \cite{doi:10.1137/18M1178244, davis2020} in the Riemannian setting.
+The resulting stochastic models provide local approximations of the expected-value functions $f_i$ at the current iterate; for example, stochastic (sub)gradient methods are induced by linear approximation models.